CinRC/IRDC-CCSK/README.md

 Running this is fairly simple.
 One approach is to load the program into an IDE and run through its compiler.
 The main class is `me.gmx.RCCS`.

-Alternatively, you can run the executable jar specified above with the command `java -jar target/RCCS-1.0-SNAPSHOT.jar`.
+Alternatively, you can run the jar file created from the **building** section above with the command `java -jar target/RCCS-<version>.jar`.